siyanew/ml-software-engineering/README.md

 # IN4334 - Analytics and Machine Learning for Software Engineering
-Analytics and Machine Learning for Software Engineering
+This repository contains the source code for the course IN4334 - Analytics and Machine Learning for Software Engineering given at the Delft University of Technology.
+With the help of deep learning, commit messages were generated based on `git diff` files with a Sequence to Sequence model.
+For more information see the [paper](ML4SE_Final_Report_Group4.pdf).

 ## Preprocessing
 First install the required dependencies: